-Another feature worth noting is the very flat age-variance profile generated by Model (3)-Figure 12f-in contrast to Models (1) and (2), which substantially overstated the rise with age.
-Although, strictly speaking, this is a failure of the model, it actually represents an important step in the right direction.
-This is because the model manages to match the large standard deviation of earnings changes without overstating the rise in the standard deviation of log earnings with age, which has proved challenging for the workhorse linear-Gaussian model, as we have seen for Models (1) and (2) (see also Heathcote et al. (2010a) and Daly et al. (2016) for further discussion).
+Two additional features are worth noting.
+First, the fit to the lifecycle earnings growth moments improves significantly (the objective falls from 37.12 in Model (1) to 10.33 here).
+Second, in contrast to Model (1), which substantially overstated the rise in inequality with age, Model (2) generates a very flat age-variance profile (Figure 12f).
+Although, strictly speaking, this is a failure of the model, it actually represents an important step in the right direction: The model manages to match the large dispersion of earnings changes without overstating the rise in the variance of log earnings with age, which has proved challenging for the workhorse linear-Gaussian model, as we have seen for Model (1) (see also Heathcote et al. (2010a) and Daly et al. (2016) for further discussion).

-Model (3) yields these improvements by attributing a sizable fraction of earnings volatility to state-dependent nonemployment shocks, which generate systematic (rather than uniform) nonemployment risk.
+Model (2) yields these improvements by attributing a sizable fraction of earnings volatility to state-dependent nonemployment shocks, which generate systematic (rather than uniform) nonemployment risk.
 Furthermore, these shocks (through their dependence on $z_t$ ) have persistent but nonpermanent effects, thereby facilitating a better fit to impulse response moments as well.